AIshutin/hse-antispoof/README.md

 You can choose between 2 pipelines: "the clown" and "the normal one".

 "The clown" is trained using 2 different configs and fixing dataset bug in between.
-"The normal one" is trained using one config and no bugs, but its checkpoint undertrained at the moment.
+"The normal one" is trained using one config and no bugs, but its checkpoint is undertrained at the moment.

 ### To train